therealOri/Genter/README.md

 Added:
 > - New way of storing our SALT and PASS variables using oriscate & cythonize.
-> - Some instructions below on how to se up the env.py file, obfuscate it, then cythonize it.
+> - Some instructions below on how to set up the env.py file, obfuscate it, then cythonize it.

 __ __